lookseemo/ca/README.md

   - Download R from: https://www.r-project.org (in our case version 3.5.0)
   - Install and follow the instructions
-  - [Mac] Download clang and gfrotran as well from [here](https://cloud.r-project.org/bin/macosx/tools/)
+  - [Mac] Download clang and gfortran as well from [here](https://cloud.r-project.org/bin/macosx/tools/)

 **Install Rstudio**

   - Download Rstudio from https://www.rstudio.com/products/rstudio/download/#download (in our case version 1.1.453)